ubc-cpsc455-2024S/project-22_intellig-s/README.md

 ## Team Members

-- Nand Patel: one sentence about you!
+- Nand Patel: Hello, I am a fourth year computer science and mathematics student and I love taking photos with my film camera :-D
 - Jiayin Kralik: one sentence about you!
 - Matthew Smith: one sentence about you!
 - Chris Tjondro: one sentence about you!